 Nobody wants to get hurt on the job, but when accidents happen, you need to be able to recover whatever damages you can.
 In many cases, you will be covered by your employer’s workers’ compensation insurance, though not all injuries are necessarily protected through workers’ comp.
-The best way to learn if your injury can be covered through workers’ compensation is by consulting with a professional Winston-Salem workers’ compensation lawyer.
+The best way to learn if your injury can be covered through workers’ compensation is by consulting with a professional workers’ compensation lawyer in Winston-Salem.

 The legal team at Lewis & Keller has many years of experience handling injured workers and their claims, and we know exactly what injuries are covered through workers’ compensation.
 If any of the below information applies to you, we may be able to help.

 What is a Work-Related Injury?

 Workers’ compensation is put in place to help cover workers injured on the job “in the course of employment.”
 For example, if you are injured while making a service call, you can be covered, while traveling to work in the morning is not.

 This simple definition has been expanded in recent years to include quite a number of activities.
 Individuals playing for a company team, for instance, might be able to claim workers’ comp if injured, though work-related illnesses are perhaps the biggest addition to the rule.
 That being said, even if the definition of workers’ comp today is broader than ever before, the court system does set a few limits.
 Usually these tend to be common sense affairs, but you should always check with a workers’ compensation lawyer in Winston-Salem if your claim is denied.